 - Low-cost car rental booking sites Alamo, Payless, and Thrifty

 - AARP’s discount with Avis, Budget, and Payless

 Overall, AutoRentals.com is an excellent place to start a search.
 It’s a metasearch system that displays a matrix of prices for up to 25 model options available through more than two dozen different sources, including a mix of other metasearch car rental booking sites, online travel agencies, and rental company home pages.
 Price displays include both the posted daily rate and the all-up cost of the requested rental.
-The display also indicates which renters, if any, are off-airport—which is important.
+The display also indicates which rental locations, if any, are off-airport—which is important.
 This matrix feature is especially helpful in comparing options quickly.

-Pros: Coverage of major cities is world-wide.
+Pros: Coverage of major cities is worldwide.
 Once you select an option to check, AutoRentals links you through to the vendor’s web pages to make your booking, and it includes many rental companies and search systems you’ve probably never heard about, let alone would find on your own.

-Cons: But, some of the “best deals” reported are not actually the true total price; they exclude some taxes and fees.
+Cons: Some of the “best deals” reported are not actually the true total price; they exclude some taxes and fees.
 And some are not fully cancellable—they’re either nonrefundable or entail a cancellation fee.
 This information is not disclosed until well into the booking process, and even then you have to dig for it.

-Car rentals on Hotwire offered the very lowest rates by way of “opaque” rates in most of my U.S. tests.
+Car rentals on Hotwire offered some of the lowest rates by way of “opaque” rates in most of my U.S. tests.
 Opaque means that you don’t find out about the rental company until after you pay the nonrefundable price.
 Given the sameness of cars, however, you risk very little disappointment with an opaque rate.